alvincjk/EMRI_Kludge_Suite/README.md

 # EMRI Kludge Suite

-**Version 0.4.2**
+**Version 0.5.0**

 This is a C/C++ suite that allows kludge waveforms for extreme-mass-ratio inspirals (EMRIs) to be generated with shared settings and parameters.
 The three waveforms included in the suite are the augmented analytic kludge (AAK) [1,2], the analytic kludge (AK) [3], and the numerical kludge (NK) [4].
 EMRI Kludge Suite is part of the Black Hole Perturbation Toolkit; visit http://bhptoolkit.org for more information.

-NEW IN VERSION 0.4.0: Approximate TDI generation for the AAK/AK; standardisation of constants and conventions for the LISA Data Challenges.
+NEW IN VERSION 0.5.0: GPU implementation of AAK waveform and LISA noise-weighted inner product.

 Please check https://github.com/alvincjk/EMRI_Kludge_Suite for any version updates.

-&mdash; Alvin Chua, Mar 2019
+&mdash; Alvin Chua, Sep 2019

 ## Installation